 The result of this mission-focused work is lives transformed by the gospel, one person at a time.
 This is Jesus’ mission—and we are called to share in it with him.
 Through eyes of faith, we are able to see the transforming presence and activity of God that others are not yet seeing.
 It is not about us “taking God to people,” but rather helping people see the God who already is sharing his life and love with them.
 It’s not about helping people “find” Jesus, but of showing them the creative, life-giving Savior who, through the Holy Spirit, is already present and at work in their lives.

 Our vision is a faith- and hope-filled glimpse of what we will continue to become as we pursue our mission to live and share the gospel.
 We summarize our collective vision this way: All kinds of churches for all kinds of people in all kinds of places.
 Expanding it, we can say: Grace Communion International exists to help each congregation of Grace Communion International attain its God-given potential.

 Why this emphasis on local congregations?
-Because it is my belief that God’s primary instrument for realizing our collective vision is healthy local churches—here in the U.S. and around the world.
-As I look ahead, I see us becoming more and more a growing, loving community of congregations that are dynamically living out God’s mission in a broken world, and that excites me!
+Because God’s primary instrument for realizing our collective vision is healthy local churches—here in the U.S. and around the world.
+As we look ahead, we see us becoming more and more a growing, loving community of congregations that are dynamically living out God’s mission in a broken world!

 Our core identity (who we are) is founded on our communion with the Father and Jesus, through the power of the Holy Spirit.
 “Who we are” drives what we do—our passionate participation in what God is doing in the world.
 Our mission gives shape to our vision.

 Author: Joseph Tkach